-Fiordland is New Zealand’s ‘walking capital’ and not just for it’s famous “tracks”.
+Fiordland is New Zealand’s ‘walking capital’.
+Now everyone pretty much knows about the famous “tracks”.
 You’re bound to have heard of the Milford or Routeburn tracks, but there are a number of less known walking tracks in the Fiordland National Park.
+These shorter walks are just as scenic beautiful as big ones.
+And they’re are perfect for day walks.
+Travellers of all fitness levels can enjoy day walks Fiordland National Park has to offer.
 Some of these walks may take only an hour, while others may take a full day.
-What they all share, is beautiful scenery, pure oxygen and delightful birdsong.
-Over the years, I’ve walked all most of these tracks and day walks in Fiordland National Park should be included in every New Zealand itinerary.
+What they all share, is beautiful scenery, pure oxygen and the birdsong.
+Over the years, I’ve walked all most of these tracks.
+Day walks Fiordland National Park should definitely be included in every New Zealand itinerary.

 Lesser known Day Walks Fiordland National Park